Instagram Stories launches cross-posting to Facebook Stories

 Can Google’s AI-powered Clips make people care about lifelogging?

 Facebook Stories might not be a ghost town for long.
 After testing in Portugal last month, TechCrunch spotted the option to syndicate your Instagram Stories to Facebook Stories appearing to US users.
-Now Facebook confirms this feature is officially rolling out.“You now have the option to share your Instagram Stories to your Facebook Stories.
+Now Facebook confirms this feature is officially rolling out, and everyone should have it soon if not already.
+The only exception is businesses, since they’re not allowed on Facebook Stories yet.“You now have the option to share your Instagram Stories to your Facebook Stories.
 We’re always working to make it easier to share any moment with the people who matter to you” a Facebook spokesperson told TechCrunch.
 Facebook also told us that while you can’t do the reverse, posting Facebook Stories to Instagram Stories, it hasn’t ruled that out building that in the future.

 The feature should drastically cut down on the annoyance of manually syndicating your Stories, which takes both extra time and can lead to reduced image quality as posts are saved and re-uploaded elsewhere.
 Stories are supposed to be raw, and created in the moment, but all that cross-posting can steal your attention from what you were doing.